MareenCZE/garmin-activities-map/README.md

   * go to https://developer.mapy.cz/en/rest-api-mapy-cz/api-key/
   * generate your own API key
   * store the key in config-local.toml in [map-tiles] section as mapy-cz-api-key
-* only if you want to explicitly set center point of the map
-  * set coordinates in config-local.toml in [map-tiles] section as center-point
 * on the first run you will be asked for your Garmin credentials.
 It will then generate an authentication token which will be persisted locally in .auth directory and will work for a year